fr1t2/fr1t2-blog/_posts/home-automate/2023-02-09-RoomAssistant_Furnace.md

 ## Furnace Raspi Overview

-HVAC control through Home Assistant thanks to a Raspberry Pi and [Room Assistant](https://www.room-assistant.io/).
+Smart HVAC control is now possible through Home Assistant with the help of [Room Assistant](https://www.room-assistant.io/) and a Raspberry Pi furnace controller, providing reliable energy savings and consistent temperature throughout your home.

 <!--more-->